desimaniac/docs/enable_igpu_on_hetzner.md

 ## Enable HW acceleration in Cloudbox Plex

-Currently, hardware acceleration is only supported for Plex Pass members.
+Hardware acceleration is currently only available Plex Pass members.

 _Note: **ALL** 3 steps below are essential!_